mortbopet/Ripes/README.md

 </p>

 ## Usage
-If this is your first time using Ripes, please refer to the [introduction](https://github.com/mortbopet/Ripes/wiki/(2.0)-Introduction).
+If this is your first time using Ripes, please refer to the [introduction](https://github.com/mortbopet/Ripes/wiki/Ripes-Introduction).
 For further information, please refer to the [Ripes wiki](https://github.com/mortbopet/Ripes/wiki).

 ## Downloading & Installation
-Prebuilt binaries are available for Linux, Windows & Mac.
-These are available through the [Releases page](https://github.com/mortbopet/Ripes/releases).
+Prebuilt binaries are available for Linux, Windows & Mac through the [Releases page](https://github.com/mortbopet/Ripes/releases).

 ### Linux
 Releases for Linux are distributed in the AppImage format.
 To run an AppImage: